jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 }
 ```

-In the case of unbounded type variables or an unbounded wildcard type, _jqwik_
-will create instanced of a special class (`WildcardObject`) under the hood.

 In the case of bounded type variables and bounded wildcard types, _jqwik_
 will check if any [registered arbitrary provider](#providing-default-arbitraries)
 can provide suitable arbitraries and choose randomly between those.